ANNAPOLIS, Maryland — Reese Barrett has spent her entire life grappling with the effects of climate change near her home.

 The bill outlines a method of carbon offsets — a reduction of carbon emissions in one area made to compensate for emissions released elsewhere — for universities to achieve neutrality.
 Universities would be able to use offsets to transition away from carbon emissions for purchased electricity and direct emissions until 2055.

-Last year, the bill stipulated a percentage of the offsets purchased by universities had to be within the Chesapeake Watershed and other communities facing direct impacts of climate change.
+Last year, the bill stipulated that a percentage of the offsets universities purchased had to be in the Chesapeake Watershed or other communities facing direct impacts of climate change.

 [Maryland General Assembly to consider environmental rights amendment]